Lemon-King/HXDD/README.md

 ## Usage

-HXDD will need to make use of files from GZDOOM, Heretic, Hexen, Hexen's Expansion Deathkings, and optionally Hexen II.
+HXDD will make use of data from GZDOOM, Heretic, Hexen, Hexen's expansion Deathkings, and optionally Hexen II plus its Expansions.

 1. Launch HXDD.exe
 2. Select your GZDOOM Folder